randomwalk94/academic-kickstart/content/research.md

 ### Random Notes
-(these are shorter notes with no specific topic, often outside of my main research line or even in other subjects)
+(these are shorter notes with less specific topic, sometimes a quick proof, sometimes outside of my main research line or even in other subjects)